William of Bures: Fulk's supporter

 Baldwin II died on 21 August 1131.
 In accordance with his last will, Fulk and Melisende were jointly crowned on 14 September, but Fulk wanted to secure the government for himself and to reduce his wife to background.
 He replaced the castellans of the royal castles with his own retainers from Anjou and marginalized Baldwin II's most barons.
 In contrast with them, William retained the office of constable during Fulk's reign.
 He witnessed Fulk's three authentic charters as the first of the secular barons.
 The king confirmed Willim's donation to the canons of the Church of the Holy Sepulchre in 1132.
 William accompanied Fulk during his unsuccessful campaign against Imad ad-Din Zengi, Atabeg of Mosul, who had laid siege to Montferrand (at present-day Baarin in Syria) in July 1137.

 Most historians agree that William died between September 1143 and April or May 1144.
 They base their view on a memorandum that Guy, Abbot of St. Mary of the Valley of Jehosaphat, compiled in the spring of 1146.
-The abbot complained that Robert I, Archbishop of Nazareth, had cunningly installed his chaplain in the abbey's church at Lajjun after the news of Pope Innocent II's death reached the Holy Land (most probably in the spring of 1144).
+The abbot complained that Robert I, archbishop of Nazareth, had cunningly installed his chaplain in the abbey's church at Lajjun after the news of Pope Innocent II's death reached the Holy Land (most probably in the spring of 1144).
 The archbishop also instructed his chaplain to say Mass for William's soul.
 Mayer emphasizes that the memorandum does not prove that William was actually dead, because the document does not refer to his death and a Mass could also be said for the benefit of a living person.

 William II

 According to a widespread scholarly theory, two rulers of Galilee were named William.
 However, William of Tyre mentioned only one William when listing the princes of Galilee in his chronicle.
-Likewise, Walter of Saint Omer, who was Prince of Galilee from 1159 to 1174, regarded unnecessary to clarify which of the two assumed Williams had made the grant to the Holy Sepulchre in 1132 when confirming William's donation.
+Likewise, Walter of Saint Omer, who was the prince of Galilee from 1159 to 1174, did not see it fit to clarify which Prince William had made the grant to the Holy Sepulchre in 1132 when confirming that donation.
 On the other hand, a Willelmus Tiberiadis (or William of Tiberias) witnessed a charter that Constance of Antioch issued at Latakia in 1151.
 The Principality of Galilee was also known as the Lordship of Tiberias around that time.

 Taking into account these documents, Mayer concludes that there was only one Prince William of Galilee and "William II" was actually identical with William I. He proposes that Melisende forced William to leave the Kingdom of Jerusalem shortly after Fulk died in November 1143.
 According to Mayer, Melisende, who ruled the kingdom for years after her husband's death, gave Galilee to Elinand (whom Mayer supposes to have been related to a former prince, Hugh of Fauquembergues).
 William, Mayer continues, regained Galilee in 1153, shortly after Fulk and Melisende's son, Baldwin III of Jerusalem, started to rule independently of his mother.
 William was last mentioned in a charter issued on 4 October 1157.